perokvist/event-driven-architecture/composition.md

 Since a lot off apps are catered for internal use within companies/enterprises, where adoption of client/front-end competence is expensive to gain and to keep, we now see attraction to WASM based app models like [Blazor](https://www.thoughtworks.com/radar/languages-and-frameworks?blipid=202010022#.X5nEBnNIvTk.link.).

-Some SPAs could be seen as a shell, so there is a option for refactoring components towards micro frontends.
+Some SPAs could be seen as a shell, so there is a option for refactoring components towards micro-frontends.

+#### Pros
+* While isomorphic SPAs suffer from worsened TTI as a result of the SSR + hydration process, loading subsequent routes may feel faster due to lowered data volumes between routes and the browser not having to parse and recompile previously loaded JS.
+* Isomorphic SPAs provide users a fully rendered page compared to a blank screen on client side rendered SPA.

+#### Cons
+* Full hydration of a SPA is costly, delays TTI - partial / progressive hydration is adviced.
+* While a good fit for web applications like Slack or Spotify, we see a trend of excessive usage of SPAs in the regular web space due to framework availability and popularity.
+This introduces unnecessary complexity and costs associated with SPA (e.g handling SEO).
+[You probably don't need a single-page application](https://plausible.io/blog/you-probably-dont-need-a-single-page-app)